Documents Needed for Mortgage Pre-Approval

 4. Bank Statements

 Provide 2 months of the most recent, complete bank statements.
 Include all pages for all accounts.
-Statements much show your complete account numbers.
+Statements must show your complete account numbers.

 - Brokerage statements